2022 Atlantic hurricane season: Hurricane Nicole

+Nicole and its precursor produced heavy rainfall over the Leeward Islands, Puerto Rico, Hispaniola, and the Bahamas.
+In the Dominican Republic, flooding resulted in six deaths, damaged several hundred homes, and caused extensive agricultural losses.
+Precipitation totals in Florida generally ranged from 3 to 6 in, leading to only minor flooding.
+With few observations of hurricane-force winds, mostly light wind damage occurred, although more than 300,000 businesses and households lost electricity due to the storm.
+However, days of strong on-shore wind flow onto the east coast of Florida produced storm surge that caused severe beach erosion, especially in Brevard, Flagler, St. Johns, and Volusia counties.
+At least 107 structures suffered damage in Brevard County, with 10 deemed unsafe for occupancy.
+In Volusia County, almost 50 condominiums collapsed or were at risk of collapsing.
+Flagler County reported coastal flood damage, along with a loss of about 1000000 cuyd of beach sand and sand dunes.
+A total of 299 structures experienced some degree of impact in St. Johns County, mostly due to erosion.
+Five indirect deaths occurred in Florida.
+Nicole and its remnants produced widespread, but mostly light precipitation across the Southeastern United States before being absorbed by the frontal system, although 7.88 in of rain fell near Foscoe, North Carolina.
+Storm surge caused coastal flooding as far north as Charleston, South Carolina.
+Damage throughout the United States totaled approximately $1 billion.

 Other system

-On August 15, the NHC first noted the potential for tropical cyclone development in the southwestern Gulf of Mexico from a tropical wave that was located over the central Caribbean Sea.
+On August 15, the NHC first noted the potential for tropical cyclone development in the southwestern Gulf of Mexico from a tropical wave that was located over the central Caribbean.
 The low emerged over the Gulf early on August 19 producing disorganized showers.
 Due to the threat the developing system posed to northeastern Mexico and South Texas, the NHC initiated advisories on it as Potential Tropical Cyclone Four at 21:00 UTC that same day.
 As the disturbance moved northwestward toward the Gulf coast of Mexico on August 20, a Hurricane Hunters mission found that it was still a surface trough.
 Later that day, it moved inland, crossing the coast about 60 mi southwest of the mouth of the Rio Grande.
 With that, the window of opportunity for tropical development closed, and the NHC issued its last advisory on the system at 03:00 UTC on August 21.
-The disturbance brought heavy rain to coastal Tamaulipas and coastal South Texas, but no significant impacts associated with the disturbance were reported.
+The disturbance brought heavy rain to coastal Tamaulipas and coastal South Texas, but left no significant impacts.

 Storm names

 The following list of names was used for named storms that formed in the North Atlantic in 2022.
-Retired names, if any, will be announced by the World Meteorological Organization in the 45th RA IV Hurricane Committee, which is scheduled for the week of March 27–31, 2023.
-The names not retired from this list will be used again in the 2028 season.
 This is the same list used in the 2016 season, with the exceptions of Martin and Owen, which replaced Matthew and Otto, respectively.
 The name Martin was used for the first time this season.